New search Make an Inquiry

 Japan Highlights

 Home of the sumo, geishas, sake, karaoke, onsen and izakaya – Japan is a feast for all your senses.
-This eight-day journey hits all the right spots, giving you a true appreciation for the land of the rising sun.
-Absorb the bustle of Tokyo before heading into the countryside for a farm stay with local tea harvesters and a walk along a 400-m suspension bridge with spectacular views of iconic Mt Fuji.
-Travel on a futuristic bullet train to Kyoto and step into this nation’s history before wrapping up your adventure in the foodie paradise of Osaka.
-This is THE trip to take in Japan!
+This nine-day journey hits all the right spots, giving you a true appreciation for the land of the rising sun.
+Absorb the bustle of Tokyo before heading into the countryside for a homestay with fantastic home-cooked meals and take in the views of the iconic Mt Fuji.
+Travel on a futuristic bullet train to Kyoto and Hiroshima and step into this nation’s history before wrapping up your adventure in the foodie paradise of Osaka.

 IMPORTANT INFORMATION